✦ Scandinavian-inspired design, curated for modern living

 Sources

-1. U.S. Environmental Protection Agency — A Brief Guide to Mold, Moisture and Your Home — supports humidity targets, mold prevention, moisture control, and mold cleanup safety.
+1. U.S. Environmental Protection Agency — A Brief Guide to Mold, Moisture and Your Home — supports indoor humidity targets, mold prevention, moisture-source control, drying wet materials, and mold-cleanup guidance.

-2. U.S. Environmental Protection Agency — Asthma Triggers: Gain Control — supports dust mites, mold, indoor irritants, and asthma trigger-control guidance.
+2. U.S. Environmental Protection Agency — Asthma Triggers: Gain Control — supports dust mites, mold, HEPA vacuum guidance, and indoor trigger-control recommendations.

-4. National Heart, Lung, and Blood Institute — Asthma Treatment and Action Plan — supports reliever medicines, controller medicines, and asthma action plans.
+5. National Heart, Lung, and Blood Institute — Asthma Treatment and Action Plan — supports reliever medicines, controller treatment, monitoring, and asthma action plans.

-5. National Heart, Lung, and Blood Institute — Asthma Attack — supports emergency-care guidance and asthma attack safety language.
+6. National Heart, Lung, and Blood Institute — Asthma Attack — supports emergency-care guidance when reliever medicine is not working or breathing remains very difficult.

-6. WHO Guidelines for Indoor Air Quality: Dampness and Mould, via NCBI Bookshelf — supports the association between dampness, mold, and respiratory/asthma-related outcomes.
+9. WHO Guidelines for Indoor Air Quality: Dampness and Mould, via NCBI Bookshelf — supports the relationship between indoor dampness, mold, and respiratory health.

 Conclusion